MuhamedMaher/ODC-Final-Project/README.md

 ### Step 5: Set Up Jenkins Pipeline
 ![WhatsApp Image 2024-10-25 at 14 52 04_edba26fa](https://github.com/user-attachments/assets/5aac3758-f2bc-4c48-9a4f-d557fd632277)
 ![WhatsApp Image 2024-10-25 at 14 52 50_ba47908f](https://github.com/user-attachments/assets/305a3fed-abd3-4a8c-9598-279e398b9580)
+#### pushed to dockerhub
 ![WhatsApp Image 2024-10-25 at 14 54 29_be8d2dbf](https://github.com/user-attachments/assets/22d9e0c3-dbad-43b9-b898-7f2514a19cd9)

 ## Kubernetes Deployment
  we will deploy the Node.js application on a local Kubernetes cluster.
 We will use Minikube to set up the cluster and ArgoCD for continuous delivery.
 Additionally, a deployment.yaml file will be created and pushed to the GitHub repository for version control.

 Prerequisites
-Virtual Machine (VM) for Minikube
+-Virtual Machine (VM) for Minikube
-Minikube installed on the VM
+-Minikube installed on the VM
-kubectl installed on the VM
+-kubectl installed on the VM
-ArgoCD installed on Minikube
+-ArgoCD installed on Minikube
-GitHub Repository (e.g., https://github.com/MuhamedMaher/nodejs.org.git)
+-GitHub Repository (e.g., https://github.com/MuhamedMaher/nodejs.org.git)
-A Docker Hub account with your Docker image
+-A Docker Hub account with your Docker image

 ### Step 1: Install Minikube and kubectl
 Install Minikube on your second VM: